aueb-dmst/cs-intro/README.md

-# AUEB Department of Management Science and Technology - Introduction to Computer Science
+# Introduction to Computer Science

 Introductory code AUEB's Department of Management Science and Technology class, Introduction to Computer Science.